 Our findings have three key implications.
 First, our analysis suggests that estimates of the impact of a crisis should take long-term effects into account.
-Focusing only on the crisis years significantly underestimates the true effect of the shock as a firm's balance sheet position going into the crisis can have long-lasting effects on its ability to invest due to self-reinforcing dynamics.
-Second, our results highlight a selection of winners and losers from the crisis on the basis of initial cash holdings.
-Since firms with large cash reserves at the time when the crisis hit were not necessarily the most productive firms, this may have contributed to a persistent misallocation of resources.
-Our findings suggest that in addition to other financial frictions that lead to a persistent misallocation of resources after a financial shock (e.g. Jermann and Quadrini, 2012; Khan and Thomas, 2013), the need to rely on internal funds when financial constraints suddenly tighten triggers self-reinforcing dynamics that can slow down and even reverse a reallocation of resources towards the most productive companies.
-As cash is not the negative of debt (Acharya, Almeida and Campello, 2007), our findings suggest that there is a role for cash holdings when modeling the macroeconomic effects of financial shocks.
-Third, our results show that when faced with a financial shock, cash-poor SMEs reduce their capital stock with long-lasting effects on their productive capacity.
+Focusing only on the crisis years can potentially underestimate the true effect of the shock.
+As we show, the cash position of SMEs going into the crisis has long-lasting effects on their ability to invest due to self-reinforcing dynamics.
+This result contrasts with Duchin, Ozbas and Sensoy (2010) who find that the positive impact of initial cash holdings on investment of publicly listed US firms is only shortlived.
+This highlights once more the importance of studying the whole firm size distribution as SMEs can and often do react differently to shocks.
+Second, our findings support the prediction of recent macro-finance models that a financial shock can lead to a long-lived misallocation of resources (e.g. Jermann and Quadrini, 2012; Khan and Thomas, 2013).
+Our results highlight a selection of winners and losers from the crisis on the basis of initial cash holdings.
+However cashrich firms were not necessarily the best performing ones.4 The need to rely on internal funds when financial constraints suddenly tighten and the self-reinforcing dynamics that this triggers can thus lead to a reallocation of resources away from the most productive companies.
+As cash is not the negative of debt (Acharya, Almeida and Campello, 2007), our findings suggest a role for cash holdings in addition to debt when modeling the macroeconomic effects of financial shocks.5 Third, our results show that when faced with a financial shock, cash-poor SMEs reduce their capital stock with lasting effects on their productive capacity.
 This highlights the importance of a resilient financial system which continues to provide credit during a crisis.
-Additional liquidity provision by governments especially to young and small firms during crises may be necessary to avoid a selection of long-term winners on the basis of past cash holdings.
+In addition, liquidity provision by governments especially to young and small firms during crises may be necessary to avoid a selection of long-term winners on the basis of past cash holdings.